-Dampness, rot and infestation

-Repair category:

-Notes: Where access was gained no sign of any dampness, rot or infestation was noted to accessible areas.
+Dampness, rot and infestation Repair category: 1 Notes: Where access was gained no sign of any dampness or rot was noted to accessible areas.
+There is evidence of old wood boring insect infestation within the roof space, and it should be confirmed if this has been treated in the past.